 Bake at 350°F for 8 minutes.
 Remove and allow to cool for 2-3 minutes before removing the cookies to a wire rack to cool fully.

-Tip: Each cookie should be the size of slightly more than 1 tablespoon.
+Tip: Each cookie should be slightly larger than 1 tablespoon of dough.
 This is smaller than a typical drop cookie, which typically uses 2 tablespoons of dough per cookie.

 Troubleshooting: If your cookies are too thin or flat looking, add 1-2 tablespoons of flour to the cookie dough.

 Step 5.
-Make the Lemon Topping: In a medium bowl combine the egg yolks.
+Make the Lemon Filling: In a medium bowl, combine the egg yolks.

 Slowly pour the simmering lemon mixture into the egg yolk mixture while whisking constantly.
 Then add the combined mixture back to the saucepan and heat for 1-3 minutes until thickened.
 It should be quite thick.

-Tip: Don't combine the cornstarch and lemon mixture ingredients and then let them sit while you work on something else.
-Immediately bring them to a simmer.
-If you wait and the cornstarch sits in the water and lemon juice it will start to get gummy.
+Tip: Immediately bring the cornstarch and lemon juice mixture to a simmer.
+If you wait and the cornstarch sits in the water and lemon juice, it will start to get gummy.

 Step 8.
-Add the Lemon Topping to the Cookie: Add a dollop of lemon topping to the top of each cookie, spreading it slightly.
+Add the Lemon Filling to the Cookie: Add a dollop of lemon filling to the top of each cookie, spreading it slightly.

 Step 8.
-Add the Meringue: Top the lemon topping with a dollop of meringue.
+Add the Meringue: Top the lemon filling with a dollop of meringue.
 Use the back of a spoon to create soft whisps.

-Step 10: Toast the Meringue: Use a kitchen torch to toast the meringue.
+Step 10: Toast the Meringue: Use a kitchen torch to toast the meringue filling until it is golden brown.
 I find it best to move the torch in a circular motion as you are toasting the meringue.

 ✏️ Lemon Meringue Pie Cookie FAQs